Applications for the 2016-2018 Fellowship Scheme are now closed. We will begin recruiting for the next cohort in early November 2016.

 The Fellowship Scheme is open to candidates of any nationality.
-You must have a Masters or PhD in economics, econometrics, statistics or a related field.
+You must have a Master's degree or PhD in economics, econometrics, statistics or a related field.
 Suitable specialisms include agricultural, environmental, international, health or development economics.

 You must also be willing to commit to a two-year posting in any of the participating countries.